-Inside, I’m embarrassingly thrilled to see popcorn bags waiting for us.
+Inside, popcorn bags are waiting for us, which embarrassingly thrills me.
 I try to resist grabbing two and choose an aisle seat in the third row of the 600-person theater.

-Not too long afterward every seat is filled save two near the front.
+Not too long afterward the theater is full, save two seats near the front.

-Then film director Erin Bagwell and producer Komal Minhas walk in and the crowd erupts in applause and a standing ovation.
-Erin and Komal laugh.
+Then film producer, director and editor Erin Bagwell and producer Komal Minhas walk in and the crowd erupts in applause and a standing ovation.
+Bagwell and Minhas laugh.
 I can tell they don’t even know what to do with this moment.

-“Ever since I was a little girl I wanted to make a movie,” the film begins, and in an instant I am no longer in a theater in New York City.
-I am Erin.
-I am Annie.
-I am Komal, Mariama, Clara, Joanne, Marie, Alicia, Linda, Suzanne, Crista, Jess and Amanda.
+“Ever since I was a little girl I wanted to make a movie,” the film begins.
+In an instant I am no longer in a theater in New York City.
+I am Bagwell and Minhas.
+I am Annie, Mariama, Clara, Joanne, Marie, Alicia, Linda, Suzanne, Crista, Jess and Amanda.
 All the women in the film.
 I am them.
 They are me.